eyadnaserr/eyadnaserr/README.md

 - 📫 How to reach me: You can contact me on eyadnaserrr@gmail.com

 🛠️ Languages and Tools :
-Java  Python JavaScript  NodeJS  HTML  CSS  MySQL  Git Dotnet-core mongodb Haskell Top Langs
+Java  Python JavaScript  NodeJS  HTML  CSS  MySQL  Git mongodb Haskell

 <!---
 eyadnaserr/eyadnaserr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.